fsclaro/fsclaro/README.md

 <h2> Hey, nice to see you. <img src="https://github.com/fsclaro/fsclaro/blob/master/wave.gif" width="28px"></h2>

 My name is Fernando Salles and I live in the city of Tremembé, São Paulo, Brazil (🇧🇷).
-I'm Systems Analyst at [Research, Technologies and Services Company of the University of Taubaté](https://www.epts.com.br) and I am also a college professor in computer science and computer engineering courses at [Faculdade Anhanguera](https://www.anhanguera.com) in São José dos Campos, São Paulo, Brazil.
+I'm Web Developer at [Taller](https://www.taller.net.br) and I am also a college professor in computer science and computer engineering courses at [Faculdade Anhanguera](https://www.anhanguera.com) in São José dos Campos, São Paulo, Brazil.
 I currently develop web solutions using both front-end and back-end.
-In the back-end I mainly use the [PHP language](https://www.php.net) with the [Laravel framework](https://www.laravel.com).
+In the back-end I mainly use the [PHP language](https://www.php.net) with the [Laravel framework](https://www.laravel.com) and other soluctions.

 In my free time, I like read good books (📚) and watch my tv (📺) and movies (🎞️) series.
 I like Sci-Fi, Marvel and DC series too, in special Star Trek series.
 My music (🎵) style preferred are Jazz, Blues, Bossa Nova and Rock n'roll.